Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 An example of video content in informational emails.

-You can include educational videos on your emails to show how your products work
+You can include educational videos to show how your products work (click to zoom)

 Email is one of the best mediums for sending promotional materials.
 You can include links directly to sales or product coupons.
 As such, these messages can inform your customers about discounts and special sales without them having to go to your website first: